isc-projects/kea/doc/sphinx/arm/hooks.rst

 operations, for example.

 If user context is supported in a given context, the parser translates "comment" entries into user context with a "comment" entry.
-The pretty print of a configuration did the opposite operation and put "comment" entries at the beginning of maps, but this was withdrawn in 1.7.9.

 Kea supports user contexts at the following levels: global scope, interfaces configuration, shared networks,